SuperClaude-Org/SuperCodex_Framework/Docs/User-Guide/modes.md

 ## Getting Started (2-Minute Overview)

 **Modes activate automatically** - you don't need to think about them.
-They adapt Gemini CLI's behavior based on your task complexity and context.
+They adapt Codex CLI's behavior based on your task complexity and context.

 **Quick Examples:**
 ```bash